the-turing-way/the-turing-way/book/content/outreach/05/Integrating_Outreach_Into_Research_Projects.md

 - Carry out skills checks to ensure that the team and its partners has, or can develop, the full range of personal and technical skills that will be needed to undertake the research including facilitation, partnership working, negotiation and conflict resolution.
 Your academic development unit or partner training and development specialists can help you access learning opportunities.
 - Consider how senior members of the research team will allow sufficient time to participate in knowledge exchange and impact generating activities.
 - Consider building space and resources for formal and informal evaluation measures to help your team gauge your progress and advise you when adjustments or agility may be needed
 Get to know and use your institution's academic development programme to enhance your personal and technical skills sets.
-Universities with ESRC Impact Acceleration Accounts provide learning and development opportunities that promote capacities for supporting impact. --> -->
+Universities with ESRC Impact Acceleration Accounts provide learning and development opportunities that promote capacities for supporting impact.

-### Measuring success and sharing your experiences